 Some trimmers may also use a foam pre-cleaner filter in addition to the primary filter.
 Do not add oil to these filters.
 Consult your operator’s manual for instructions when cleaning other types of air filters.

-3. Old or Bad Fuel in a Husqvarna String Trimmer
+3. Old or Bad Fuel

-Running old fuel through your Husqvarna string trimmer can cause it to stall and run sluggishly.
+Running old fuel through your string trimmer can cause it to stall and run sluggishly.
 Most gasoline contains ethanol, a corn-based fuel that is added to make fuel more environmentally friendly.

 While better for the environment, it is not good for the small engine used on your Husqvarna.
 The gas and ethanol mixture can begin to break down as soon as 30 days after purchase.